-If you’ve been injured playing sport, it can be difficult to tell whether you can make a compensation claim – that’s where our team of experienced lawyers, who specialise in winning compensation for sports injuries, can help.
+If you’ve been injured playing sport, it can be difficult to tell whether you can make a compensation claim – that’s where an experienced team of injury lawyers, who specialise in winning compensation for sports injuries, can help.

 To start a claim, your injury needs to have happened as a result of somebody else’s negligence or aggressive behaviour.
 For example, you might be able to make a sport injury claim if: